app4mc-rover/rover-docs/docs/source/content/aglimg.rst

 	   HONO_HTTP_USERNAME_C=sensor1
 	   HONO_HTTP_PASSWORD_C=hono-secret

 The configuration file should look like the one above.
+It is space sensitive so be sure not to introduce any unnecessary whitespaces or blank characters to the format.
 You should configure ``MQTT_BROKER_C`` with the exact hostname of the MQTT broker that you will use.
 If you don't have one, you can install one to your local machine by using the following:

 	.. code-block:: bash
 	   :linenos: